Do I need to register with HMRC if I'm a part time business

 - If you need to register with HMRC

 For most people the answer to this will be yes, you do need to register with HMRC even if you're a part time business.
 It’s so easy to get caught out when you’re trying to get a business off the ground, and there is so much to think about, but some things shouldn’t be ignored.
 There are legal requirements and as an individual you may need to pay tax on your taxable earnings.
 It can be complex but HMRC provide several online tools to help you through the process.

 The information is this article relates to an individual running a part-time business as a sole trader.
 ‘Sole trader’ means you run your own business as an individual and are self-employed.
 It means you are responsible for the business, but you do not necessarily have to work alone - a sole trader can employ staff.
 If your business is a partnership, limited company, or not-for-profit then things are different and you should seek further advice.
-Take a look at our advice about different types of business structure.

 As an individual

 Putting aside for a moment the terms ‘business’ or ‘part-time’, it’s important to recognise that any individual has a responsibility to declare to HMRC their earnings and liability for tax.
 Those earnings could be from employment, savings, royalties, rentals, or self-employed work to highlight just a few.
 As an individual (whether in business or not) you declare your earnings and liabilities to HMRC using a process called ‘self-assessment’.
 When registering for self-assessment you are issued with a Unique Taxpayer Reference (UTR) number.
 You may have seen the TV adverts - Tax shouldn’t be taxing, and the new digital tax system will make it much easier.
-Find out more about digital tax here.

 There are exceptions and one typical example might be that if you are employed and have no other earnings or income then you would probably not need to complete self-assessment as your tax is paid using the PAYE scheme through your employer.